 However, they’re also very loving and loyal to their owners, which makes them great pets.
 This breed is often known as the jack-of-all-trades because they work well in a variety of situations that require specific tasks to complete and need to have a purpose.

 The Boxer doesn’t have the fierce, intimidating look of the Doberman or the German Shepherd, but don’t let that fool you.
 These animals are fantastic companions and are also very affectionate with those they love.
 Being smaller, they don’t require as much space as the dogs above, which is great for those who live in apartments.
-Boxers are great barkers and make good watchdogs.
+Boxers are great barkers and make good watchdogs for single women.

 The Rottweiler is another dog that has a menacing appearance and is a great deterrent to people up to no good.
 Like the German Shepherd, Rottweilers are extremely loyal to their owners and do very well as personal protection dogs.
 Consider them protection dogs with a heart of gold.
 Rottweilers are big dogs and can weigh up to 130 pounds, so take that into consideration if you live in a small space or are petite and may feel uncomfortable with a large dog.

 The Akita is another big dog that is very loyal to their owners.
 Akitas are energetic dogs and need a lot of attention and stimulation to keep them happy.
-This breed is best for those who have a yard and can spend the time to play or exercise with their dog.
-Also, Atika’s are quite willful and require a strong owner to keep them in line.
+This breed is best for women who have a yard and can spend the time to play or exercise with their dog.
+Also, Akitas are quite willful and require a strong owner to keep them in line.

 The Jack Russell Terrier isn’t normally associated with personal protection because of its small size.
 However, these animals are very intense and can be aggressive with much larger animals.
 The Jack Russel is a great choice for someone who wants a lapdog, but also an animal that will stand up and fight for its owner.